 Enjoy the event

 Speaking of breaks, it’s important to plan some for yourself.
 Don’t focus so much on filling out charts that you completely miss hanging out with family.
-It’s also important to avoid turning every conversation into an interrogation, or fun-loving cousins might flee from you and your
+It’s also important to avoid turning every conversation into an interrogation, or fun-loving cousins might flee from you and your recording app.

 “This is a busy time for all attendees, and you don’t want to distract them from the fun too long,” Beasley reminds readers in The Family Reunion Planner.
 In other words, your interest in deceased relatives shouldn’t interfere with family relationships in the here and now.